 Many companies and organizations need an easy way to access their contacts, their leads’ and contacts’ information, as well as have a common base for all contacts.
 An important aspect of client communication is also having your entire team collaborate and access the contacts on the same level.

 This is typically where a CRM steps in.
 But what if we told you you don’t really need a CRM to be able to organize, share, and manage your contacts?
-Simply put, the most important things you would get from deploying a CRM are already possible within G Suite.
+Simply put, the most important things you would get from deploying a CRM are already possible within G Suite / Google Workspace.

-Within G Suite, you can organize your contacts in different categories and address books by adding labels to them.
+Within G Suite / Google Workspace, you can organize your contacts in different categories and address books by adding labels to them.
 You can choose the labels yourself and add new ones whenever needed.